dauswectus/pkduke/misc/pkDuke3D_README.txt

   $$$      $$$   | PPPPPPP| KK \  K| DDDDDDD|  UUUUUU| KK \  K|  EEEEEE|  333333| DDDDDDD/    $$$      $$$
     $$$$$$$$     | PP____/|__/  \__|_______/ \______/|__/  \__/\_______/\______/|_______/       $$$$$$$$
                  | PP
-                 | PP                                                     (Version 1.1.1)
+                 | PP                                                     (Version 1.2 RC)
                  |__/

   Thanks for downloading and installing pkDuke3D! :)

-  This major release (1.1) adds various improvements, including an accurate Game-Time timer (classic Duke's game timer is now labelled "Classic").
-  The accurate in-game time allows for a very consistent comparison against other runs without the caveats associated with real-time timing (such as lag/frame timing jitter being included in real-time).
-  Additionally, various improvements have been added & bugs fixed (including an unfortunate timing bug related to menu buffering).
+  This major release candidate (1.2 RC) fixes a number of bugs.
+  Most notable fixes are for a variety of stability bugs that were carried over from Megaton 1.3.2 and its ancestor jfDuke3D.
+  Bugs fixed include:
+   +fixed cutscene crash that occured after cutscenes were played enough times in a session (caused by a linear cache leak) +fixed the black screen soft-lock issue when escape is held or rammed when transitioning levels +fixed game timer overflow soft-lock issues (the ~10 hour session soft-lock) +fixed menu sometimes showing over top of the cinematics during demo intermissions +fixed issue where the total timers could get clobbered while transitioning episodes mid-session if continuous demos played more than one level on the menu
+   +fixed speedrunCategoriesMet bug introduced in 1.1.1 which was causing it to display incorrectly on the level stats and end of level screens
+      (it's worth noting that this bug prompted me to remove the download for version 1.1.1 from BitBucket shortly after release)
+   +fixed console to open and close properly
+   +fixed console to allow for re-binding of the console key +fixed console pausing when opened to work properly +never recenter the window (allows repositioning the pkDuke3D window)

-  This minor update (1.1.1) improves the Game-Time timer further, keeping it running even when the player is dead or frozen (which was an issue with Duke3D's original game timer).
+  This follows minor update (1.1.1) which improved the Game-Time timer further, keeping it running even when the player is dead or frozen
+   (which was an issue with Duke3D's original game timer).
   A full changelog can be seen in the commit history on BitBucket.

-  This release should be reasonably stable.
-  Again, I would still highly recommend recording videos/livestreaming in addition to recording DMOs, just to be safe!
-  Although it shouldn't happen, if your demos ever desync, please send them to me & I can use them to improve pkDuke3D (and potentially fix the demo in the process :) )
+  This is a release candidate -- while I do recommend updating to this given the number of issues fixed, this version has yet to be tested for the significant amount of time necessary for me to consider it assuredly stable.
+  If you are recording a demo, please be cautious to also record a video for safety.

-  This version includes improvements suggested by fellow Duke speedrunners;
+  This update has been a long-time coming & includes improvements suggested by fellow Duke speedrunners;
    special thanks to everyone for testing & suggesting improvements!
   Again, please let me know if you run into any issues or have suggestions, and I'll be sure to get them into a new version! :)
    ~pogokeen